Ballard, Seattle: Modern history

 The lower part of Ballard Avenue still includes many light industrial businesses.

-Architect's office on upper Ballard Avenue, about two blocks south of Market Street.

-During the early 20th century, the Ballard area was home to the Ballard shipbuilding company, which produced ships for the US Navy during World War II as well as ships for civilian purposes.
+During the early 20th century, the Ballard area was home to the Ballard Shipbuilding Company, which produced ships for the US Navy during World War II as well as ships for civilian purposes.
 The area was also home to a significant number of fisheries and canneries.
 These marine industries formed the backbone of the Ballard economy for much of the 20th century.

 At the end of the 20th century Ballard began to experience a real-estate boom.
 By early 2007, nearly 20 major apartment/retail projects were under construction or had just been completed within a five-block radius of downtown Ballard.
-The new developments would add as many as 2500 new households to the neighborhood.
 This growth in urban density is the result of the neighborhood plan created by former Seattle Mayor Norm Rice.
 Mayor Rice's plan aimed to reduce suburban sprawl by targeting certain Seattle areas, including Ballard, for high-density development.

-Over the years, Ballard has added venues for live music, including bars, restaurants and coffee shops.
-Each month the Ballard Chamber of Commerce sponsors the Second Saturday Artwalk.

-Downtown Ballard is also home to the Majestic Bay Theater, which was the oldest operating movie theater on the West Coast prior to its closure in 1997.
-In 1998, it was renovated and transformed from a bargain single-screen theater to a well-appointed triplex.
-Downtown Ballard also boasts a variety of restaurants and local shops.
-The Deep Sea Fishermen's Union, which represents commercial fishermen, is based in Ballard.

-The Ballard Brewery District features about a dozen breweries, mainly of beer, and is a popular tourist attraction.